Ingest your first CTI report¶

 espionage against Western European energy sector organizations since January 2026.

-The campaign uses Cobalt Strike beacons delivered via spear-phishing with weaponized
+The campaign uses Cobalt Strike beacons via spear-phishing PDFs exploiting

 Confidence: 0.85